awsdocs/aws-doc-sdk-examples/go/ec2/README.md

 - _STATE_ is **ON** or **OFF**.

 The unit test mocks the service client and the `MonitorInstances` and `UnmonitorInstances` functions.

+### RebootInstances/RebootInstances.go

+This example reboots an Amazon EC2 instance.

+`go run RebootInstances.go -i INSTANCE-ID`

+- _INSTANCE-ID_ is the ID of an instance.

+The unit test mocks the service client and the `RebootInstances` function.

+### RegionsAndZones/RegionsAndZones.go

+This example lists the regions where Amazon EC2 is available, and the availability zones within the current AWS Region.

+`go run RegionsAndZones.go`

+### ReleaseAddress/ReleaseAddress.go

+This example releases an Elastic IP address.
+If the address is associated with a EC2 instance, the association is removed.

+`go run ReleaseAddress.go -a ALLOCATION-ID`

+- _ALLOCATION-ID_ is the ID of an Elastic IP address.

+The unit test mocks the service client and the `ReleaseAddress` function.

 ### StartStopInstances/StartStopInstances.go